jliottard/music-list-player/README.md

 - [x] Play audio
 - [x] Download musics from Internet
 ### Incoming for version 1.0 (end of January 2024)
-- [ ] Change "pause" keyword to resume and its printing
 - [ ] Check end of list when using "next" command
 - [ ] Handle errors on not finding a Youtube video for the given names of the playlist
 - [ ] Add some tests